emgrasmeder/recipe-search/README.md

 `echo "tomato soup" | bb search.clj`, but since time is one of the explicit things we're optimizing for, neither babashka nor a process that needs to start up each time is appropriate.
 Ideally, instead, the `do-search` function would be triggered by an API request and the process would already be alive.

+I started working with TDD, but about when I hit the 6 hour mark, I decided to try to sprint for some finish line and abandoned them.
+The tests are broken because they didn't keep up with refactors I was making.

 ## License